-- 46. As in the case of locally incorporated APRA-regulated institutions, the ultimate responsibility for the safety and soundness of a foreign ADI or a Category C insurer resides with its Board.
-Foreign ADIs and Category C insurers must nominate a senior officer (whether a director or senior executive) outside Australia with delegated authority from the Board (senior officer outside Australia) who will be responsible for overseeing the Australian branch operation. - 47.
-For a foreign ADI or Category C insurer, there must also be a senior manager8 in Australia responsible for the local operation who is ordinarily resident in Australia.
-The senior management must be available to meet with APRA on request. - 48.
-A Category C insurer that appoints a corporate agent as its agent in Australia must additionally ensure that: - (a) the Board of the corporate agent has a minimum of three directors at all times; and - (b) a majority of the directors of the Board of the corporate agent are ordinarily resident in Australia.9 - 49.
-The ultimate responsibility for the safety and soundness of an EFLIC resides with its Board.
-An EFLIC must establish a Compliance Committee10 to assist the Board in meeting its responsibilities under the Life Insurance Act.
-The requirements for the composition of the Compliance Committee are detailed in Attachment B. The senior management of an EFLIC must be available to meet with APRA on request.
+36.46.
+As in the case of locally incorporated APRA-regulated institutions, the ultimate responsibility for the safety and soundness of a foreign ADI or a Category C insurer resides with its Board.
+Foreign ADIs and Category C insurers must nominate a senior officer (whether a director or senior executive) outside Australia with delegated authority from the Board (senior officer outside Australia) who will be responsible for overseeing the Australian branch operation.

+37.47.
+For a foreign ADI or Category C insurer, there must also be a senior manager6 in Australia responsible for the local operation who is ordinarily resident in Australia.
+The senior management must be available to meet with APRA on request.

+38.48.
+A Category C insurer that appoints a corporate agent as its agent inAustralia must additionally ensure that:

-8 For foreign ADIs, 'senior manager' has the same meaning as in CPS 520.
+For foreign ADIs, 'senior manager' has the same meaning as in Prudential Standard CPS 520 Fit and Proper (CPS 520).
 For Category C insurers, 'senior manager' has the same meaning as in the Insurance Act read with CPS 520.
 Note that the person who performs this role may be the same as the agent in Australia (where the agent is an individual) or a director or senior manager of the agent in Australia (where the agent is a corporate agent) as required under section 118 of the Insurance Act.

-9 Note that, by virtue of paragraph 118(6)(a) of the Insurance Act, an individual agent in Australia must be resident in Australia.
+(a) the Board of the corporate agent has a minimum of three directors at all times; and

+DRAFT
-10 Compliance Committee has the same meaning as in subsection 16ZF(1) of the Life Insurance Act.

-50. The senior officer outside Australia or Compliance Committee of an EFLIC, as relevant, must provide the external auditor of the APRA-regulated institution with the opportunity to raise matters directly with the senior officer outside Australia or the Compliance Committee, as relevant.
+- (b) a majority of the directors of the Board of the corporate agent are ordinarily resident in Australia.7 - 39.49.
+The ultimate responsibility for the safety and soundness of an EFLIC resides with its Board.
+An EFLIC must establish a Compliance Committee8 to assist the Board in meeting its responsibilities under the Life Insurance Act.
+The requirements for the composition of the Compliance Committee are detailed in Attachment B. The senior management of an EFLIC must be available to meet with APRA on request. - 40.50.
+The senior officer outside Australia or Compliance Committee of an EFLIC, as relevant, must provide the external auditor of the APRA-regulated institution with the opportunity to raise matters directly with the senior officer outside Australia or the Compliance Committee, as relevant.